balancer/docs-v3/docs/partner-onboarding/balancer-v2/onboard-yb-token.md

 order: 2
 ---

-# Onboard your Yield-bearing Asset to Balancer v2 (incl.
-Core Pool Status)
+# Onboard your Yield-bearing Asset to Balancer v2

 ::: tip
 Balancer contributors are happy to help during the onboarding process.
 Feel free to reach out to us on our discord!